sgregnt/handy_memos/readme.md

 # Github

-- `.git' is the folder containing information about the repository, check for example `config` file in this folder to see the origin of the repository.
+- `.git` is the folder containing information about the repository, check for example `config` file in this folder to see the origin of the repository.

 - (Didn't work) Fix pdf corruption with end line changes from CRLF to LF, by placing `.gitattributes` in `.git\info\` the contents should be
 ```